 R/V Robert Gray

-Originally built in 1936 by the Army Corps of Engineers, R/V Robert Gray is a 125-ft steel research vessel with a storied past.
-From wartime patrols to scientific survey missions, she's served as both a tool and a time capsule — now recommissioned for purposeful ocean exploration.
+Originally built in 1936 by the United States Army Corps of Engineers, R/V ROBERT GRAY is a 125-ft steel research vessel with a storied past.
+From wartime patrols to scientific survey missions, she's served as both a tool and a time capsule — now recommissioned for purposeful ocean expeditions.

 HISTORIAL TIMELINE